qazs10015/React_DebounceAndThrottle/README.md

 ## Debounce

-I use ChatGPT to generate 500 data and store it as json file.
+I use ChatGPT to generate 500 datas and store it as json file.
 You can type simple word like "a" and wait it for 3 seconds, it will show you result.

 <img width="352" alt="image" src="https://github.com/user-attachments/assets/8b6821b3-a544-4983-82e8-c9d9b2ef014d">